pijng/moonlogs/docs/docs/usage/basics.md

 # Basic usage

-In this section you will learn how to start sending events to Moonlogs.
+In this section you will learn how to start sending records (events) to Moonlogs.

 ## Prerequisites